-#John Kelly's Despair Over Trump's #RocketMan UN Speech Goes Viral, Photo Captures Kelly 'Facepalm'
+#JohnKelly's Despair Over Trump's #RocketMan UN Speech Goes Viral, Photo Captures Kelly 'Facepalm'

 — Mira Rapp-Hooper (@MiraRappHooper) September 19, 2017

-Accoring to reports out of the U.N. chambers, world leaders in attendance remained “stone faced” through most of Trump’s speech, though his unexpectedly extreme remarks regarding North Korea sent a “buzz” through the assembly.
+According to reports out of the U.N. chambers, world leaders in attendance remained “stone faced” through most of Trump’s speech, though his unexpectedly extreme remarks regarding North Korea sent a “buzz” through the assembly.
 At the conclusion of Trump’s speech, according to the media reports, the hall responded with “polite applause, though not rousing or enthusiastic.”

 Not every world leader appeared displeased with Trump’s speech, however.
-Israeli Prime Minister Benjamin Netanyahu was photographed with a broad smile on his face — perhaps resulting from Trump’s vague threats to cancel the United States deal with Iran to end that country’s nuclear program, a deal which Trump referred to as “an embarrassment.”
+Israeli Prime Minister Benjamin Netanyahu was photographed with a broad smile on his face; perhaps resulting from Trump’s vague threats to cancel the United States deal with Iran to end that country’s nuclear program, a deal which Trump referred to as “an embarrassment.”

 has anyone every regretted their entire life more than john kelly pic.twitter.com/PmR1nfU1t5